dmitriytat/jedi-validate/README.md

 This will open a webpack local server where you can navigate to the desired directory or resource.
 The test page is located in **`example/bootstrap.html`**

 ### Running Tests
-The tests are not yet complete, and runtime errors will occur when attempting to run the tests in the console or through the test browser.
+The tests are not yet complete and runtime errors will occur when attempting to run the tests in the console or through the test browser.

 <h1>
     <a name="options"></a>